 Tissues is presented in tandem with daily performances of Pan Daijing’s The Absent Hour in the Tanks.

 ‘The piece is ultimately about time and solitude.
 Tissues as the medical term which forms human physicality.
-And tissues as the instrument we use to wipe to clean, the tear, the sweat, the blood and eventually memory.’ –Pan Daijing
+And tissues as the instrument we use to wipe to clean bodily fluids and waste, and eventually memory.’ –Pan Daijing

 Pan Daijing (b.1991, China) is a Berlin-based artist and composer who channels sound to tell stories that cross various disciplines and forms.
 Her cutting-edge approach combines diverse references, raw emotions and striking aesthetic and poetic sensibilities.